vhidvz/abacl/README.md

 - look at carefully; scan.
 - assess or investigate something.

-In this library, I have scoped `action`, `object` and `subject` which means you can have more control over these attributes.
+In this library, We scoped `action`, `object` and `subject` which means you can have more control over these attributes.

 ## Quick Start Guide